chenyitian/react-docs/tips/09-componentWillReceiveProps-not-triggered-after-mounting.md

----
-id: componentWillReceiveProps-not-triggered-after-mounting
-title: componentWillReceiveProps Not Triggered After Mounting
+# componentWillReceiveProps Not Triggered After Mounting
-layout: tips
-permalink: componentWillReceiveProps-not-triggered-after-mounting.html
-prev: controlled-input-null-value.html
-next: props-in-getInitialState-as-anti-pattern.html
----

 `componentWillReceiveProps` isn't triggered after the node is put on scene.
 This is by design.
 Check out [other lifecycle methods](/react/docs/component-specs.html) for the one that suits your needs.